nikitavoloboev/data/focusing/rules.md

 - Meet new people.
 Go to seminars, talks, conferences.
 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.
 - Use [same profile picture](https://avatars0.githubusercontent.com/u/6391776?v=4) & [cover photo](https://pbs.twimg.com/profile_banners/1469451499/1572262491/1500x500) across all profiles.
 Don't change it.
-- Same applies for sites that require a face photo to be used (Meetup/AirBnb).
-Use same [face photo](https://a0.muscache.com/im/pictures/user/52d8366f-9720-4307-851a-230d8e600203.jpg?aki_policy=profile_large).
-Don't change it.

 ## Alfred